2009 Schleswig-Holstein state election: Outcome

 The CDU and FDP won a narrow majority of 49 seats (later revised to 48).
-The CDU therefore chose to enter government with them rather than seek a new grand coalition with the SPD.
+The CDU therefore chose to enter government with the FDP rather than seek a new grand coalition with the SPD.

 Recount in Husum III

 The initial result of the election stated that the FDP won 15 seats and The Left won 5.
 In January 2010, The Left requested a recount of ballots in the Husum III constituency, which found that The Left had won 41 list votes, rather than the 9 originally reported.
 The results were recalculated and The Left was determined to have won one additional seat for a total of six, with the FDP losing its 15th seat.
 This reduced the size of the CDU–FDP government from 49 to 48, a narrow majority of one seat.